OWASP/CheatSheetSeries/cheatsheets/Pinning_Cheat_Sheet.md

 You should pin anytime you want to be relatively certain of the remote host's identity or when operating in a hostile environment.
 Since one or both are almost always true, you should probably pin all the time.

+### When Do You Not Pin?

+Pinning requires control of upcoming certificate attributes.
+If the certificate key pair cannot be predicted in advance before it is put into service, then pinning will lead to an outage when the endpoint presents a new certificate.
+For instance, if a certificate provider generates random key pairs whenever a certificate is rotated, and you cannot control when this certificate is put into use, then you will not be able to update your clients until they have already experienced an outage.

 ### When to Apply Exceptions

 If you are working for an organization which practices "egress filtering" as part of a Data Loss Prevention (DLP) strategy, you will likely encounter *Interception Proxies*.
 I like to refer to these things as **"good" bad actors** (as opposed to **"bad" bad actors**) since both break end-to-end security and we can't tell them apart.
 In this case, **do not** offer to allow-list the interception proxy since it defeats your security goals.
 Add the interception proxy's public key to your pinset after being **instructed** to do so by the folks in Risk Acceptance.